 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.
 Typically, a minimum overall average of 70% establishes eligibility for admission consideration; subject to competition individual programs may require higher pre-requisite grades and/or higher overall averages.

 This is a Grades-Plus program.
 In addition to the academic requirements, this program selects students on the basis of grades PLUS non-academic requirements.

-For more details, visit Ryerson's Performance: Dance Admissions site.
+For more details, visit Ryerson's Performance: Dance Admissions site, opens in new window.